-the YouGov Cooperative Congressional Election Study (CCES) and find that layoffs are associated with greater support for Republican challengers among whites relative to voters of color.
+Our analysis yields three main results.
+First, studying county-level voting, we find that voters penalize Democratic incumbents more for white worker layoffs than for non-white layoffs, especially in 2016.
+This result is robust to potentially confounding explanations, including the shock of Chinese imports (Autor, Dorn, and Hanson, 2013) and the racial makeup of manufacturing communities (Freund and Sidhu, 2017; Noland, 2019).
+Second, we examine individual vote choice data from the YouGov Cooperative Congressional Election Study (CCES) and find that layoffs are associated with greater support for Republican challengers among whites relative to voters of color.
 Again, the 2016 election stands out in ways anticipated by our theory.
 Third, we explore potential mechanisms driving white voters' political reactions to deindustrialization using data from the American National Election Studies (ANES) surveys.
-We find that in areas with more manufacturing layoffs, whites are more likely to report that (1) the US economy is weak, (2) the US is on the wrong track, and (3) individual upward mobility has diminished.
+We find that in areas with more manufacturing layoffs, whites are more likely to report that: (1) the US economy is weak, (2) the US is on the wrong track, and (3) individual upward mobility has diminished.
 That is, white voters are more likely to associate deindustrialization with a threat to national economic strength and individual status.

 The electoral response to deindustrialization is unique to white voters.
 This is not to say that people of color are sheltered from the harmful economic effects of deindustrialization.
-Indeed, there is strong evidence that African Americans in particular have suffered more than whites from lost manufacturing jobs (Gould 2018), and below we show that manufacturing job losses have fallen disproportionately to people of color.
+Indeed, there is strong evidence that African Americans in particular have suffered more than whites from lost manufacturing jobs (Gould, 2018), and below we show that manufacturing job losses have fallen disproportionately to people of color.
 Yet these losses do not produce similar voting patterns.
 In particular, we show that Black people were more likely to support the Democratic candidate where manufacturing layoffs were high.
 Like Green and McElwee (2019), we find that distinct groups of voters respond to similar forms of economic hardship in different ways.
-In a foundational contribution, Du Bois (1935) wrote about how the white working class defined themselves by the status conferred by their whiteness-a "public and psychological wage" bound to social and political privilege (Roediger 1999).
+In a foundational contribution, Du Bois (1935) wrote about how the white working class defined themselves by the status conferred by their whiteness-a 'public and psychological wage' bound to social and political privilege (Roediger, 1999).
 The patterns of voting that we document suggest that some white Americans experience deindustrialization as a threat to their status.
 While for African Americans, the voting response to manufacturing job loss suggests the repudiation of a reactionary brand of politics centered on industrial revival and the reaffirmation of racial hierarchy.

 Our paper informs debates about the recent rise in populist and nationalist voting in developed democracies, including the election of Donald Trump.
-These discussions largely center on the extent to which localized economic hardship, as opposed to group-based social identities, explains the recent rise of reactionary politics around the world.
-Some analysts assert that globalization has triggered a voter backlash in the US and Europe (Ballard-Rosa, Jensen, and Scheve 2018; Ballard-Rosa et al. 2017; Colantone and Stanig 2017, 2018; Mansfield, Mutz, and Brackbill 2019; Rickard 2018).1 This research focuses almost exclusively on the domestic economic impact of international trade, particularly Chinese import competition.
+These discussions largely center on the extent to which localized economic hardship, as opposed to group-based social identities, explain the recent rise of reactionary politics around the world.
+Some analysts assert that globalization has triggered a voter backlash in the US and Europe (Ballard-Rosa, Jensen, and Scheve, 2018; Ballard-Rosa, Malik, Rickard et al., 2017; Colantone and Stanig, 2017, 2018; Mansfield, Mutz, and Brackbill, 2019; Rickard, 2018).
+This research focuses almost exclusively on the domestic economic impact of international trade, particularly Chinese import competition.
 Yet other factors such as automation have also contributed to deindustrialization.
-We take a comprehensive approach by examining the electoral effects of manufacturing job losses regardless of their cause.
+We take a comprehensive approach by examining the electoral effects of manufacturing job losses, regardless of their cause.